 Win a complaint and negative marks are removed, so your score may improve

 When you win a complaint, any negative marks are normally removed from your credit record.
+Sometimes this is only done when you have cleared any remaining balance.

 As the Financial Ombudsman says: